shlifedev/TarkovApp/README.md

  * Localization

-* I have no experience developing WPF projects.
+I have no experience developing WPF projects.
 So I developed it with really simple code.
-* Support Korean/English
+I will Multi-Support Korean/English